ezachrisen/indigo/doc/evaluation.md

 All of examples use [Google's Common Expression Language](https://github.com/google/cel-go), CEL for short.

 {% note %}

-In this guide we will touch on the basics of the language, for complete coverage you should read the [CEL language spec](https://github.com/google/cel-spec/blob/master/doc/langdef.md).
+**Note:** In this guide we will touch on the basics of the language, for complete coverage you should read the [CEL language spec](https://github.com/google/cel-spec/blob/master/doc/langdef.md).

 {% note %}